 10 Surprising Ways Gardening Is One of the Healthiest Things You Can Do

 Were you the kid who fed your peas to the dog under the table?
-Faked a stomach illness every time Brussels sprouts were served?
+Faked a stomach ache every time Brussels sprouts were served?
 Ordered a salad with extra ranch, hold the lettuce?
-Simply growing older may not have changed your feelings about eating your greens but growing your own vegetables just might.
-People who learn how to garden are not only far more likely to eat their five servings of fruits and vegetables a day, but they also enjoy eating them more, according to a study done by the University of Florida Institute of Food and Agricultural Sciences.
-The effect is strongest on people who were taught gardening skills as children, but even if that ship has sailed, it’s never too late to learn.
+Simply growing older may not have changed your feelings about eating your greens, but growing your own vegetables just might.
+A 2017 review of studies published in the Journal of the Academy of Nutrition and Dietetics found that kids who were introduced to gardening ate more fruit and veggies.
 Here are the healthy vegetables you’re about to realize are downright delicious.

-Weight loss is the holy grail of health for many people, and gardening can help you achieve that goal, according to a study published in the American Journal of Public Health.
-Gardeners have a significantly lower body mass index, as well as lower odds of being overweight or obese, than non-gardeners, they found.
+Avoiding weight gain—or trying to shed a few pounds—is a popular health goal for many people, and gardening can help you achieve it, according to a 2013 study published in the American Journal of Public Health.
+Gardeners have a significantly lower body mass index, as well as lower odds of being overweight or obese, than non-gardeners, the researchers found.
 The average weight loss?
 About 11 pounds for women and 16 pounds for men.
 Here’s how you can lose weight in our sleep.

 Provides a great workout that feels more fun than work

-Think puttering around in the garden is just something your elderly neighbor does when she gets bored with watching TV?
-Well it’s time to stop underestimating granny!
-Carrying bags of mulch, pushing a wheelbarrow, hoeing rows, picking weeds, planting seeds, toting equipment, shoveling manure, moving pots, pushing a mower, and building containers provides a whole-body workout for your heart and your muscles, according to a study done by the American Society for Horticultural Science.
+Think puttering around in the garden is just something your elderly neighbor does when she’s bored?
+Think again.
+Carrying bags of mulch, pushing a wheelbarrow, hoeing rows, picking weeds, planting seeds, toting equipment, shoveling manure, moving pots, pushing a mower, and other gardening tasks provide a whole-body workout, suggests a 2014 review of studies published in the journal American Society for Horticultural Science.
 Even better, it’s exercise with a purpose.
-Gardening rewards you with fruits and flowers to enjoy—when’s the last time your treadmill gave you anything besides a guilt trip?
+“This goal-oriented activity entices you to stay for a longer time and therefore reap more benefits of the aerobic activity,” says Fried.

 Nourishes your spirit

-Call it the “gardening glow”—working with plants provides serious stress relief and positive sensory stimulation, according to researchers from NASA.
+Call it the “gardening glow”—working with plants provides serious stress relief and positive sensory stimulation, suggests an experiment done by NASA in 2016.
 That’s right, the scientists responsible for hurtling humans into space have discovered that gardening can keep astronauts sane and happy in the severe environment of outer space.
-They found that planting and nurturing seeds, even just in small pots, provided great mental health benefits.
+In their research, they found that planting and nurturing seeds, even just in small pots, provided lifted mood and eased stress.
 And if it helps an astronaut, it can definitely help those of us who just watch them on TV.
 Check out these other natural stress-soothers.

 Cuts your risk of heart disease